You are here

 - An agreement with a state-approved designated agency that offers an approved alternative teacher preparation program

-- A statement of assurance (SOA) signed by employer, designated agency and you, the alternative teacher candidate
+- A statement of assurance (SOA) completed and signed by you, your district/employer and your designated agency

 - Learn more about teaching positions in Colorado

-- View the list of designated agencies for alternative teacher preparation (Be sure to change the dropdown under "type" to "alternative" to see the full list of Designated Agencies.)
+- Find a program by viewing the list of designated agencies for alternative teacher preparation (Be sure to select "alternative" in the drop-down menu under "type.)

 - Download the Statement of Assurance (SOA) form (PDF)

-- View the top questions a candidate should ask a designated agency
+- Review the top questions a candidate should ask a designated agency